maleek004/Diversity-and-inclusion-analysis/README.md

-# HR Data Analysis for Virtual Telecoms Company
+# Diversity and Inclusion Analysis for Virtual Telecoms Company

 ## Project Overview
 This project involved analyzing HR data for a virtual telecoms company as part of PWC’s virtual PowerBI internship on Forage.
 The goal was to create a comprehensive report focusing on gender-related Key Performance Indicators (KPIs) to assess and improve diversity and inclusion within the company.